 Privacy Mode

 The masking is applied at the display layer, not to the underlying data.
-Nothing is encrypted or hidden differently behind the scenes; this is purely a visual shield for moments when your screen might be observed.
+Nothing is encrypted or stored differently behind the scenes; this is purely a shield for moments when your screen might be observed.

 Turning It On or Off

-Tap the eye button in the app header (the action bar) to toggle privacy mode on or off instantly.
-To read your amounts again, toggle privacy mode back off - there is no tap-to-reveal for individual figures.
+Tap the eye button in the app header to toggle it instantly.
+To read your amounts again, toggle it back off - there is no tap-to-reveal for an individual figure.

-The setting is stored per device, so turning it on at home on your laptop won’t affect what your phone shows on the train.
-Because it’s device-global rather than tied to your account, everyone who uses a shared device sees the same privacy mode state.
+Turning it on at home on your laptop does not affect what your phone shows on the train.
+It also means everyone using a shared device sees the same state, which is usually what you want on a household computer.

 What Gets Masked